nikitimi/gian-carlo-portfolio/README.md

 -   Categorized what the Visitors want to know about me > `Education`, `Love Life`, `Extracurricular`, `Religious Views`, `Family`, `Passion Activities`, `Achievements`
 -   Story telling with the use of mouse `Scroll` or `KeyRelease`
 -   Contact Me

+---

+# Issues:

+---

+-   3D Objects rendered in Canvas rerenders when the Dom size changes

+---